argentsea/docfx/tutorials/Sharding/shardsets.md

 #### *RunAsync*

-Executes a stored procedure without returning a result — other than an Exception if it is not successful.
-Presumably, this method would only be called on the Write connection but nothing prevents running a procedure on the Read connection.
-This method is available on individual shards, but not on the entire ShardSet.
+Executes a stored procedure or SQL statement without returning a result — other than an Exception if it is not successful.
+Presumably, this method would only be called on the Write connection but nothing prevents running a query on the Read connection.

+This method also supports running a *Batch*, which is a set of statements which run within the same transaction.
+Batches on ShardSets do not return results, but batches on databases or shard instances can.

 #### *LookupAsync*

-Executes a stored procedure and returns the value (string, number, etc.) of either the return result or (single) output parameter.
+Executes a query and returns the value (string, number, etc.) of either the return result or (single) output parameter.
 This method useful to fetch a single value from the shard rather than an entire record.
 This method is also available on individual shards, but not on the entire ShardSet.

 #### *ListAsync*

-Executes a stored procedure and returns a list containing a Model object, one entry for each record in the result set.
+Executes a query and returns a list containing a Model object, one entry for each record in the result set.

 The objects are created using Mapping attributes.
 If the Model object does not have attributes, you can create a List using QueryAsync with a custom handler.